MurtadhaInit/dotfiles/Notes.md

 - To use touch ID for sudo instead of supplying the password:

-  - Edit the file: sudo nano /etc/pam.d/sudo
+  - Edit the file: `sudo nano /etc/pam.d/sudo`
-  - Add beneath the first commented line: auth sufficient pam_tid.so
+  - Add beneath the first commented line: `auth sufficient pam_tid.so`
+  - Careful not to misspell anything cause that will break `sudo`!
+  - Also, this seems to go back to default after a system update!

 - Find a way (or make sure) to discard any changes made automatically to the ZSH config files during the installation of packages or apps (e.g. Anaconda adding its load scripts...etc).